Man sentenced to 30 years in prison after shooting at Newport police

-A man was sentenced to 30 years in prison for charges including attempted capital murder, terroristic act and interfering with law enforcement after firing a handgun at Newport police, according to court records.
+A man was sentenced to 30 years in prison for attempted capital murder, committing a terroristic act and interfering with law enforcement after firing a handgun at Newport police, according to court records.

 Officers were dispatched in June 2020 for a report of shoplifting at the Walmart in Newport, according to an affidavit.
 The suspect, later identified as Billingsley, took off on foot.

 Billingsley brandished a handgun and shot at officers until he ran out of ammunition, the affidavit states.
-He then threw his handgun and began to flee on foot, officers said.
+He then threw away his gun and again fled, officers said.

-After a short chase, Billingsley was taken into custody, where officers found that he was on active parole and was listed as an absconder with felony warrants for his arrest, according to the affidavit.
+After a short chase, Billingsley was taken into custody, and officers found that he was on parole and was listed as an absconder with felony warrants for his arrest, according to the affidavit.

 A search of his vehicle turned up digital scales with a white crystal substance on top, which officers believed to be methamphetamine, the affidavit states.